dbeck/dbeck.github.io/_posts/2015-11-17-Scalesmall-W1-Combininig-Events.markdown

 - [The second episode](/Scalesmall-W1-Combininig-Events/) continued with more ideas and the now obsolete protocol
 - [The third episode](/Scalesmall-W2-First-Redesign/) is about getting rid of bad ideas and diving into CRDTs
 - [The fourth episode](/Scalesmall-W3-Elixir-Macro-Guards/) is detour at the lands of function guard macros
+- [The fifth episode](/Scalesmall-W4-Message-Contents-Finalized/) finalized the message contents